itsVishnu101/Traffic-Signal-Detection/README.md

 🚀 Improve accuracy using Machine Learning (ML) and Deep Learning (DL) models🚀 Expand signal dataset for better recognition🚀 Implement deployment as a web or mobile application🚀 Integrate with autonomous driving systems

-📜 License

-This project is licensed under the MIT License – feel free to use and modify it.

 ## 📞 Contact